dotnet/AspNetCore.Docs/aspnetcore/security/authorization/secure-data.md

 The fallback authentication policy:

-* Is applied when no authentication attribute is applied.
+* Is applied to endpoint routing when no authentication attribute is applied.
 * Is part of the [endpoint routing system](xref:fundamentals/routing).

 Setting the fallback authentication policy to require users to be authenticated protects newly added Razor Pages and controllers.
 Having authentication required by default is more secure than relying on new controllers and Razor Pages to include the `[Authorize]` attribute.